by Cheryl Smyth

 Many of the countries in South America are quite dog-friendly, even allowing well-behaved canines into their stores.
 Countries, such as Brazil, need a sanitary certificate and rabies vaccination.

 As you can see there are as many rules as there are countries.
-As a woman traveling solo the possibility of bringing along your dog, however complex, is worth looking at seriously.
+As a woman abroad the possibility of bringing along your dog, however complex, is worth looking at seriously.

 Whether you're on a short trip or a long journey, chances are you'll be taking plenty of public transportation.

-If you're one of the fortunate few renting a car, check the small print before you rent; not all agencies allow pets in their cars.
+If you’re one of the fortunate few renting a car, check the small print before you rent; not all agencies allow pets in their cars.
 Even the potential fur left behind is a cause of concern.
-Some companies insist a dog be kept in a crate at all times while in the vehicle, while others will charge more for cleaning or damage inflicted (throwing a blanket over the seat can help!).
-So please check with the individual location - policies can change from town to town.
+Some companies insist a dog be kept in a crate at all times while in the vehicle, while others will charge more for cleaning or damage inflicted (throwing a blanket over the seat can help!)
+So please check with the individual location – policies can change from town to town.
 If you can rent a car, your dog will love watching that passing scenery.

 Chances are, however, you'll be riding buses and trains.
 In North America, dogs are either forbidden or forced to travel as baggage.
 Regulations vary on European trains.
 You may have to buy a ticket for your dog and even then he may not be allowed to have the seat.
 Buses, because of their limited space, are stricter in their policies.